gnmathur/aMAZEd/README.md

 optional arguments:
-  -h, --help           show this help message and exit -g, --grid           Draw a maze only
+  -h, --help           show this help message and exit -g, --grid           Draw an ascii maze only
+  -r, --draw           Draw a maze image only
   -d, --distance_grid  Draw a maze with distances from (0,0) marked -s, --solution_grid  Draw a maze with solution
 ```